fsyin505/resmint/README.md

 A Responsive Smint

-To run the demo, unzip the package, and launch index.html in a browser
+To run the demo, unzip the package, and launch index.html in a browser.
+Or try it here: http://www.warewoof.com/projects/resmint/

 This demo is based off of Smint by Robert McCracken http://www.outyear.co.uk/smint/